annaesvensson/yellow-publish/README.md

 ## How to publish an extension

-The [published extensions](https://github.com/datenstrom/yellow-extensions) are included in the [update process](https://github.com/annaesvensson/yellow-update).
-This will make sure that everyone gets the latest version of your extension.
-First increase the version number in your code, then publish your extension at the [command line](https://github.com/annaesvensson/yellow-command).
+The [published extensions](https://github.com/datenstrom/yellow-extensions) are included in the [update process](https://github.com/annaesvensson/yellow-update) and [tests process](https://github.com/datenstrom/yellow-extensions/actions).
+You can publish your extension at the [command line](https://github.com/annaesvensson/yellow-command).
+Increase the version number in your code.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
-Type `php yellow.php publish` followed by a folder.
-This will update all necessary files.
+Type `php yellow.php publish all`.
+You can optionally add the name of a folder.
 Upload your changes to GitHub and create a pull request for `datenstrom/yellow-extensions`.

 If you want to mention other developers/designers/translators, add [co-authors](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors) to the commit message.

 ## How to publish the standard installation

 The [standard installation](https://github.com/datenstrom/yellow) is a collection of the most important extensions.
-You can update the standard installation at the [command line](https://github.com/annaesvensson/yellow-command).
+You can publish the standard installation at the [command line](https://github.com/annaesvensson/yellow-command).
 Usually a maintainer takes care of it, but the same tools are available to everyone.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php publish yellow`.
 This will update all necessary files.
 Upload your changes to GitHub and create a pull request for `datenstrom/yellow`.

 If you want to mention other developers/designers/translators, add [co-authors](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors) to the commit message.